-Christina Hodel's feature documentary film Freedom, Love, Gold is accepted into the following film festivals: Miami Independent Film Festival, Docs Without Borders Film Festival, Vesuvius International Film Festival, Film and Video Association.
+Christina Hodel's feature documentary film Freedom, Love, Gold is accepted into the following film festivals: Miami Independent Film Festival, Docs Without Borders Film Festival, Vesuvius International Film Festival, and Film and Video Association.

 The University Daily Kansan interviews Christina Hodel for her work directing the documentary film Freedom, Love, Gold.